Our Team

 Emily is currently working in education at a school located on a U.S. military base, supporting military-connected students and their families.
 In this role, Emily provides consistent academic and social-emotional support, assists students through the challenges of frequent moves and parental deployments, and works closely with educators and supports staff to create a stable, inclusive, and responsive learning environment tailored to the unique needs of military children.

-Dr. Ava is an advocate, educator, U.S. Marine Corps veteran, equestrian, and trauma-informed wellness practitioner with over 15 years of experience in victim advocacy, forensic psychology, and holistic healing.
+Dr. Ava is a U.S. Marine Corps Veteran, Educator, and trauma-informed wellness practitioner with over fifteen years of experience in victim advocacy, forensic psychology, and holistic healing.
+She medically retired after nearly nine years of military service, including a deployment to Afghanistan during Operation Enduring Freedom, where her passion for advocacy began as a Uniformed Victim Advocate supporting survivors of military sexual assault.

-Beyond advocacy, Dr. Ava is a RYT-500 certified yoga instructor, Reiki Level II Practitioner, and an aspiring 850-hour Yoga Therapist (IAYT), integrating holistic healing into trauma recovery.
-A lifelong equestrian and horse rescue advocate, Dr. Ava has personally experienced the transformative power of horses.
-Since 2017, she has rescued and rehabilitated her own horses, deepening her commitment to the therapeutic benefits of horse-human connections.
-She is honored to serve on the board of Gaits to Healing, supporting first responders and military service members through equine-assisted therapy.
+Dr. Ava is also a lifelong equestrian and horse rescue advocate who has personally experienced the transformative power of horses.
+She is honored to serve on the Board of Gaits to Healing, supporting first responders and service members through equine-assisted therapy.

 Andy Gryzwa, Fire Chief